SocksTheWolf/AntiScamBot/CONTRIBUTING.md

 ## Write a patch that fixes a bug?

 **DO NOT** submit security fixes via this method.
-Instead, please reach out to Socks directly for further discussion.
+Instead, please follow the methods outlined in the [security document found here](/SECURITY.md).

 * Open a new Github pull request with your patch changes